keruu/create-empty-post-for-jekyll.sh/README.md

 # create-jekyll-post.sh
-Shell that create empty post for Jekyll.
+Shell to create an empty post for Jekyll.

-## install
+## Install
-Copy `new` to jekyll project directory.
+Copy the `new` file to the Jekyll project directory.

 ~~~
 jekyll-project/